kOaDT/hate-crimes-map/CONTRIBUTING.md

 ## Disclaimer

-This project is not affiliated with the OSCE or any other organization.
+This project is not affiliated with the OSCE, the ODIHR or any other organization.